briansniffen/muchsync/muchsync.1.md

 conceivable that an attacker could suppress a message from a mailing list by sending another message with the same Message-ID.
-This bug is in the design of notmuch, and hence not something that muchsync can work around.  muchsync does ensure that all versions of a message are propagated everywhere, so any tools used to work around the problem should work on all replicas.
+This bug is in the design of notmuch, and hence not something that muchsync can work around.  muchsync itself does not assume Message-ID equivalence, relying instead on content hashes to synchronize link counts.
+Hence, any tools used to work around the problem should work on all replicas.

 Because notmuch and Xapian do not keep any kind of modification time on database entries, every invocation of muchsync requires a complete